MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 is received on channel 1.

-controllers such as the PICAXE, OOPic and BS2p, and a wide range of micro-controllers
+the PICAXE, OOPic and BS2p, and a wide range of micro-controllers like

-the MD22 registers, first send a start bit, the module address (0XB0 for example
+first send a start bit, the module address (0XB0 for example - see mode

 |